Ed Clancy knew his time was up after retiring from GB cycling team

 “But there’s no way I’m going to pretend my back is OK and jeopardise the chances of the entire team and keep (Tanfield) on the sidelines.
 I want those boys to do well, I want what’s best for the team, for British cycling and I don’t care if that comes at my expense.”

-Clancy said the back problems do not hurt on the bike, overridden by adrenalin, but take their toll in other ways.

-“It almost just affects your coordination and your ability to sit there and be supple and tolerate the cadence and the line at 120rpm,” he said.
-“It’s more of a drain off the bike, sleep and things like that.”
+Britain fared poorly without Clancy as Tanfield struggled to keep pace before being struck in a bizarre crash involving Denmark’s Frederik Madsen, and seventh is now the best they can do in a competition they have dominated for so long.

-It brings the curtain down on a 20-year association with British Cycling during which time Clancy claimed seven world titles to go with his three Olympics golds – won in Beijing, London and Rio.
+Clancy’s decision brings the curtain down on a 20-year association with British Cycling during which time he claimed seven world titles to go with his three Olympics golds – won in Beijing, London and Rio.

 He still intends to ride in the inaugural UCI Track Champions League, the new competition which launches in November and for which he is a founding rider, before focusing on his Clancy Briggs Cycling Academy.